MARKMENTAL/phpsd/README.md

 # Legacy Stable Diffusion WebUI

-A minimalistic, JavaScript-free web interface and processing server for Stable Diffusion, designed specifically for being accessed by legacy systems and browsers.
+A minimalistic, JavaScript-free web interface, front-end and processing server for Stable Diffusion, designed specifically for being accessed by legacy systems and browsers as clients.
 This interface relies on the API from AUTOMATIC1111's Stable Diffusion WebUI.

 ## Features